circuitgraph/circuitgraph/docs/paper.md

 Compatibility with existing systems is a primary goal for our library.
 Towards this end, we have built interfaces for a subset of Verilog, the most commonly used Boolean circuit format.
 This library supports generic stuctural Verilog which is the typical output of synthesis tools.
 Specifically, the library can parse combinational gates in the following forms.
+We also provide an interface to parse sequential elements.

 ```verilog
 assign a = b|(c^d);
 xor(e,f,g);
 ```

-Additionally, we plan on supporting the BLIF and Bench formats.
-We also have provided a library of generic and benchmark circuits that can be quickly instantiated.
+Additionally, we have provided a library of generic and benchmark circuits that can be quickly instantiated.

 ```python
 import circuitgraph as cg